 I have come to realize it is an obsession to me that I model like this, it puts a strain on my modeling time and can sometimes make the whole UV mapping process so much more complicated then it needs to be.

-I strongly advise that you do NOT behave like me when it comes to implementing Fillet Edges; if it looks right to you then it’s alright.
+I strongly advise that you do NOT behave like me when it comes to implementing Fillet Edges; if it looks right, then it's alright.

 Reader’s work:

-Every now and then, I’ll receive the works of earnest people that had attempted this tutorial.
+Every now and then, I receive the works of earnest people who had attempted this tutorial.

 Name: Richard Stothard